 - Add the water and stir briefly, just until it has mixed

-- Cover the bowl with plastic foil and leave it to rise slowly over 12-14 hours at room temperature (I usually do this overnight)
+- Cover the bowl with plastic foil and leave it to rise slowly over 12-14 hours (I usually do this overnight)

 - After the dough has risen dramatically, and is all bubbly and sticky, flour your work surface